OMEGAFSL/MESSL/README.md

 ### Datasets

-For the testing experiments,we used 3 public dataset as following,NWPU RESISC45,UC Merced and WHU-RS19.And we divided these datasets into 3 subsets, training, validation and test set,the number of categories for subsets of each dataset is as follows:
+For the testing experiments, we used 3 public dataset as following, NWPU RESISC45, UC Merced and WHU-RS19.
+And we divided these datasets into 3 subsets, training, validation and test set,the number of categories for subsets of each dataset is as follows:

 ##### NWPU RESISC45